tchouuuu/Subdivider/README.md

 # Subdivider

-This code creates and subdivides a cube
+This code creates and subdivides a cube.
 Manipulate Iterations and Deletes to create patterns.

 Have fun!